Chart Color Schemes

 Employment conditions in Hamilton - Broadmeadow remain below the national average according to AreaSearch analysis

-Hamilton - Broadmeadow has a well-educated workforce with significant representation from essential services sectors.
-The unemployment rate in the area was 4.2% as of June 2021, with an estimated employment growth of 2.2% over the past year.
+Hamilton - Broadmeadow has a well-educated workforce with significant representation in essential services sectors.
+The unemployment rate was 4.2% as of an unspecified date.

-As of June 2025, 7,468 residents are employed while the unemployment rate is 0.5% higher than Rest of NSW's rate of 3.7%.
-Workforce participation in Hamilton - Broadmeadow is high at 61.6%, compared to Rest of NSW's 56.4%.
+Over the past year, there was an estimated employment growth of 2.2%.
+By June 2025, 7,468 residents were employed, with an unemployment rate of 4.7%, which is 1 percentage point higher than Rest of NSW's rate of 3.7%.
+Workforce participation in the area was 61.6% compared to Rest of NSW's 56.4%.
 Employment among residents is concentrated in health care & social assistance, education & training, and accommodation & food sectors.
-The area has a particularly strong specialization in professional & technical services, with an employment share that is 1.9 times the regional level.

-Conversely, agriculture, forestry & fishing shows lower representation at 0.3% compared to the regional average of 5.3%.
-As per the Census data, there are 1.1 workers for every resident in Hamilton - Broadmeadow, indicating that it functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to June 2025, employment increased by 2.2% while labour force grew by 2.5%, resulting in a slight rise in unemployment by 0.3 percentage points.
-In comparison, Rest of NSW recorded a decline in employment of 0.1% with unemployment rising by 0.4 percentage points.
-State-level data from Sep-25 shows that NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Hamilton - Broadmeadow's employment mix suggests local growth of approximately 7.3% over five years and 14.8% over ten years.
+The area has a strong specialization in professional & technical services, with an employment share that is 1.9 times the regional level.
+Conversely, agriculture, forestry & fishing shows lower representation at 0.3% versus the regional average of 5.3%.
+As of the Census, there are 1.1 workers for every resident, indicating that the area functions as an employment hub attracting workers from surrounding areas.
+Over the 12 months to June 2025, employment increased by 2.2%, while labour force increased by 2.5%, resulting in a rise in unemployment of 0.3 percentage points.
+In comparison, Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Hamilton - Broadmeadow's employment mix could grow by approximately 7.3% over five years and 14.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment